Learning at Write Yourself Free

 Taking a tight focus on a short passage every week exposes just enough of the work to see the fundamental aspects.
-Master Classes are limited to only six or seven students per class so every student reads aloud and gets feedback every week; working every week assures progress.
+Writing Classes are limited to only six students per class so every student reads aloud and gets feedback every week; working every week assures progress.

 Here's a brief example: all other writing approaches that I know of, teach drafting and revising as one continuous process using the same skill sets.
 "Writing is rewriting" is the cliche you have no doubt heard.
 But if you're revising the same way you drafted (sentence by sentence), you're wasting time and missing a chance to think in new creative ways.
 In our cognitive model, idea generation (drafting) and project completion (revision) are two radically different ways of thinking.
 We teach our students to see the difference and adjust their expectations and skills making the writing far more pleasurable and speedy, and delivering better outcomes. learning such practical concepts with a vocabulary that actually fits how you think gives the writer tremendous power and insight.